georapbox/js-utils/src/is/isEmpty/README.md

 > Arrays, strings, or arguments objects with a length of 0 and plain objects containing no own enumerable or inherited from prototypes properties are considered "empty".

+**NOTE:** In case of objects, the argument should always be a plain JavaScript Object as other types of object (DOM elements, primitive strings/numbers, host objects) may not give consistent results across browsers.

 - `value {*}`

 The value to check.